kok32gold/directory-traversal-js/README.md

 Directory traversal (also known as file path traversal) is a web security vulnerability that allows an attacker to read arbitrary files on the server and should be eliminated.

-## Explanation

-safeJoin throws an error in case a directory traversal has been detected or return the joined path if not.

 ## Install

 ```sh